-As the lockdown in the UK is lifted, Cambridge’s wealth of tourist attractions will gradually re-open.
-This is a list of beauty spots, shopping opportunities, things to see and places to explore that should be first on your list if you are visiting the city in the Spring of 2021.
+As the lockdown in the UK is lifted, Cambridge’s wealth of tourist attractions are re-opening to the public once again.
+This is a list of some of the best beauty spots, shopping opportunities, things to see and places to explore that should be first on your list if you are visiting the city in the Summer of 2021.

 Whatever your group size, interests or age range, hopefully this will give you some inspiration for you to plan the perfect day out.

 (Be advised to check with the provider before booking in case of changes made due to the public health situation)

 1. Scudamores Quayside Punting Tours

 There’s a reason the Cantabrigian punts are so famous.
 A unique way to see a side of the colleges you don’t get on land; sit back or grab a punting pole, take a tour or enjoy a cream tea on the go.
 Whatever your choice budget or occasion, Scudamores offers a quintessential Cambridge experience you’ll never forget.

 The perfect day out for the family, Lammas Land is located to the south west of the city and is a beautiful open area bordered by willows and featuring a huge play area for children of all ages, tennis courts, a paddling pool which opens only in the summer and access to the nearby Coe Fen and Paradise Nature Reserve which are ideal for peaceful summer walks.

 3. Cambridge Bike Tours

 Take the students preferred mode of wheels to zip along the riverside paths; see the college boathouses, famous inner city landmarks, and the grassy commons.
 There are a variety of tours available, suitable for all ages and abilities.
 There is even an option to see the city by bike in the morning and then join a relaxing punting tour in the afternoon to get the best of both worlds and see the colleges front and back.